The Star Barn

 In 1872, John Motter (1822-1901) bought the farm at auction for $19,310.
 John Motter made his fortune selling horses and mules to the government for the Calvary regiments of the Union forces during the Civil War.

-The farmstead included the large Star Barn, a pig barn, carriage house , grain silo, and a milk house.
+The farmstead included The Star Barn, a pig barn, carriage house , grain silo, and a milk house.
 The Star Barn itself is a five bay barn with a forty-foot cupola atop a cross-gable roof with the famous star vent on the front.
 It had three threshing floors.
 It also included a 56 foot vaulted stone tunnel below the bank side.
 The Star Barn is 106 feet long, 66 feet wide, and 80 feet high.

 Motter died on August 25, 1901, and his eldest daughter inherited the farm.
 She held on to it until 1903.
 In 1925, Walnut Hill and the rest of the farm was sold to the Nissley family who changed the lower level of the barn into a dairy barn.